aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 * Simple interface to stream data from S3, even when the data is larger than memory
 * Read your S3 file using the patterns you already know to deal with files in Python
-* Includes common transformations to data stored in S3, like Gzip and Json deserialization
+* Includes common transformations to data stored in S3, like Gzip and CSV deserialization
 * Build your own data transformation and add it to the pipeline

 ## Background

 Processing S3 files inside your Lambda function presents challenges when the file is bigger than the allocated amount of memory.
-Your data may also be stored using a set of encapsulation layers (gzip, JSON strings, etc).
+Your data may also be stored using a set of encapsulation layers (gzip, CSV, zip files, etc).

 This utility makes it easy to process data coming from S3 files, while applying data transformations transparently to the data stream.